Amirhosein2c/labelImg/README.rst

 LabelImg
 ========

+This is a custom version of LabelImg, the awesome labeling tool, modified for an internal project.
+The aim was to make the labeling process semi-automatic, using a pre-trained RefineDet object detector.

 LabelImg is a graphical image annotation tool.

 It is written in Python and uses Qt for its graphical interface.